7 Best PSAT PREP Courses For 2021: Top Online School Picks & Reviews

 Do you really need a calculator in the ACT test?

 The ACT administration does not require you to bring a calculator because most of the questions in the Math section can be solved without it.
 However, we encourage you to bring one to have an advantage, even just a little bit.
-Some questions require lengthy and difficult calculations, so solving them on your own without a calculator would consume much of your time even if you took the best ACT preparatory courses.
+Some questions require lengthy and difficult calculations, so solving them on your own without a calculator would consume much of your time.

 Your goal is to finish the ACT Math section with the most accurate answers as much as possible, so bringing an ACT approved calculator provides you with an optimum advantage.

 Now, with all these fundamental introductions, let’s move forward and discuss what are the best calculators for the ACT.

 One of the common questions among ACT examinees is, “Are TI 84 calculators allowed on the ACT”?
 The answer is yes,